WELCOME TO YEAR 4!

 12. Your child will have had opportunities to practise using the software in school, so will be familiar with the format before the check itself.

-13. If you are practising with your child, remember you’re practising for the benefit of their wider maths education, not for them to get a high score on a test.
+13. If you are practising with your child, remember you’re practising for the benefit of their wider maths education, not for them to just get a high score.

 14. Please be supportive of our approach -it’s important that we get behind the checks for the benefit of all our children.

-Should you have any questions about the Multiplication Tables Check, please see your child’s class teacher.
+Should you have any questions about the Multiplication Tables Check, please speak to your child’s class teacher.